 Then there was my move to Minnesota late this year.
 While my new employer covered most of the moving costs, it still sent me over budget one month.

 And then, there was the increased cost of renting an apartment in Minneapolis, my new city.
 Not something I could’ve predicted when I created my budget in January, so I reworked my original 2018 budget to show the $200 extra in rent.

 Looking ahead: For 2019, I resolve to find as many inexpensive ways to explore my new home as possible.
 Not easy to do in a Minnesota winter, when the temperatures are daunting.
 But I’m trying!

 Resolution #4: Protect your money

 Outcome: COULD’VE BEEN BETTER

-Like many people in the wake of the 2017 Equifax data breach, The Miser signed up for the company’s free credit monitoring service and quickly forgot about it.
+Like many people in the wake of the 2017 Equifax data breach, I signed up for the company’s free credit monitoring service and quickly forgot about it.
 I do know it’s monitoring my accounts because I’ve gotten a few emails notifying me of things like “a change of address has been detected” or that an apartment building where I had applied did a credit check.

 But – even though it’s so easy – I didn’t take advantage of all three of my free credit reports through AnnualCreditReport.com.
 In fact, I only did this once.
 And for that, I can’t give myself a passing grade for protecting my money.